karthiksenthil/write-ups/ectf-2014/FriendsOfCrime/README.md

 ###Alternate methods
 * We can reverse the function that we forced the program to call in the first method and get the flag from that.
-* We can reverse the main function to see that the program takes a command line arguement.
-It checks whether the command line arguement can be represented as a decimal number(_N_).
+* We can reverse the main function to see that the program takes a command line argument.
+It checks whether the command line argument can be represented as a decimal number(_N_).
 Then it goes on to check whether atleast one of (5_N_^2 + 4) and (5_N_^2 - 4) is a perfect square and whether the number _N_ is within a range.
 This is satisfied by a fibonacci number within the bounds checked by the program.
 Calculate any one of those fibonacci numbers(there are 8) and pass it to the program to get the flag.

 > Flag: flag{Care\_for\_one\_more?}